Battle of Mount Longdon: Assault on Mount Longdon

 A British soldier climbed over the rock which supported the accommodation bunker of the 105mm gun crew, and from there he was silhouetted.
 He screamed like he was giving out orders.
 I aimed and fired and he fell, then Conscript Daniel Ferrandis alerted me to the approach of three British soldiers on the flank.
 I observed with a night sight; they were very close.
 I saw one of them was carrying a gun with a bipod; he fell at the first shot and shouted.
 Another man approached him and I fired again and also got him ...
 Many people fell to the ground screaming, but soon the enemy was aware of my presence and every time I fired a shot I received a great deal of fire in response.
 Not long after my main action, I was wounded ...
 We could also hear the cries for help from the Rasit radar operator Sergeant Roque Nista, who was wounded.
 I could hear Sergeant Omar Cabral, who was a sniper: he was also firing.

-According to the account of Private Victor José Bruno, Baldini was killed as he tried to unjam a machine gun.
+According to the account of Private Victor José Bruno, Sub-Lieutenant Baldini was killed as he tried to clear a stoppage from a machine gun.
 "The Lieutenant pushed us back and stood up trying to unlock the barrel but then he was shot in his belly by enemy fire", he recalled in an interview with Eduardo César Gerding of the Nottingham Malvinas Group.
-Corporal Dario Ríos was found lying dead with his platoon commander, which disproves Private Carbone's claim that Baldini "died alone".
-Baldini's weapon and boots were removed for the use of British soldiers.
+Corporal Dario Ríos was found lying dead with his platoon commander and Baldini's weapon and boots were removed for the use of British soldiers.
 Also killed in the initial fighting was Cavalry Sergeant Jorge Alberto Ron (according to Private Altieri who was wounded in the blast that killed the NCO) and the Argentine forward artillery observation officer, Lieutenant Alberto Rolando Ramos, whose last message was that his position was surrounded.
 Sub-Lieutenant Baldini was awarded the Argentine Nation to the Valour in Combat Medal.

 Argentine reinforcements

-When the 2nd Lieutenant Enrique Neirotti's 3rd Platoon on the southern half, and Staff Sergeant Raúl González's 2nd Platoon on the northern half of the mountain was about to be overrun, reinforcements from 2nd Lieutenant Hugo Quiroga's 1st Platoon, 10th Engineer Company on 'Full Back' arrived to help Neirotti and González.
-Throughout the initial fighting in this sector, most of the Argentine positions on the saddle of the mountain held, with the rifle mounted night sights used by the newly arrived engineers proving particularly deadly to the Paras.
+When First Lieutenant Enrique Eneas Neirotti's 3rd Platoon in the southern half and Staff Sergeant Raúl Antonio González's 2nd Platoon in the northern half of the mountain were on the verge of being overrun, reinforcements arrived from 2nd Lieutenant Hugo Aníbal Quiroga's 1st Platoon of the 10th Engineer Company stationed at 'Full Back.'
+Despite intense fighting in this sector, many Argentine positions on the mountain's saddle held firm.
+The recently arrived engineers' head-mounted night sights were particularly effective, causing heavy losses among the advancing Paras.

 Private Nick Rose in 6 Platoon recalls: